zainabsohaib/AI-393/Assign1/Readme.md

 * Cross Validation

 ## DESCRIPTION
 In Assignment 1 we usie Naive Bayes method, Naive Bayes is the most straightforward and fastest algorithm, suitable for largedata sets.
 The Naive Bayes separator is used successfully in a variety of applications such as spam filtering, text classification, emotional analysis, and complimentary programs.
 It uses the Bayes theorem of the possibilities of predicting an unknown category and acccuracy.
+We have use four techniques of Naive Bayes (1) Linear Regression (2) GuassianNB (3) BernoulliNB (4) MultimonialNB to get the best accuracy, and we get 0.98

 ## REFERENCES
 * https://github.com/AndreBiedenkapp/NaivePyes